iifl-logo

 Rapidly Changing Market Trends and Regulatory Environment

-Market trends driven by sustainability and adoption of electric vehicles and the regulatory and legislative landscape continue to change.
-The Company must continue to keep pace with changing market trends and regulatory obligations and implement strategies to remain compliant and relevant.
+Market trends driven by sustainability and regulatory/ legislative landscape continue to change.
+The company must continue to keep pace with the changing market trends and regulatory obligations and implement strategies to remain compliant and relevant which also invariably push up costs.

 SOCIAL